chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/detect-log4shell-demo/index.md

 ---
-title: "Using Chainguard Enforce to Detect the Log4Shell Vulnerability"
+title: "Using Enforce to Detect the Log4Shell Vulnerability"
 type: "article"
 description: "Use chainctl to create a policy and apply it to a cluster to detect vulnerable versions of Log4J"
 date: 2022-08-11T11:07:52+02:00